 My Pet Died Because of Me

 This is a common refrain from owners that lose their beloved cat.
-It’s human nature to blame ourselves when the worst happens to our pets.
+But, unfortunately, it’s human nature to blame ourselves when the worst happens to our pets.

 We want to protect our pets from everything, but that ignores the tear-jerking truth.
 Animals do not live as long as humans.
-Sooner or later, we are going to have to say goodbye to our cats.
+So, sooner or later, we are going to have to say goodbye to our cats.

 Sickness and injury can strike any pet, of any age, at any time.
 Sure, older cats are more likely to develop terminal illnesses.
-Younger cats and kittens are more likely to have fatal accidents, such as running into cars.
-Overall, there can be no rhyme or reason to when our pets pass away.
+Likewise, younger cats and kittens are more likely to have fatal accidents, such as running into cars.
+But, overall, there can be no rhyme or reason when our pets pass away.

 Do you feel that you should have spotted signs of your cat’s illness earlier?
 Don’t beat yourself up.
 Felines are masters of disguising pain and discomfort.
 Unless they display unmistakable signs of sickness, it’s all too easy to miss something.

 Did you let your cat roam outdoors, leading to contagious sickness or injury?
 Well, indoor cats do tend to live longer.
 However, there can be no stopping some felines that are determined to wander.
-It’s preferable that your cat lived how they wanted for shorter than a longer, troubled lifespan.
+Therefore, it’s preferable that your cat lived how it wanted for less time than enduring a long, troubled lifespan.

 Did you make a decision that went wrong?
 This could have been bringing your cat home overnight after surgery, for example.
 Remember that you would only have done this following advice.

-Unfortunately, when a vet says, “I don’t know what will happen” they mean just that.
-Even the most skilled vet cannot see the future.
+Unfortunately, when a vet says, “I don’t know what will happen,” they mean just that.
+Even the most skilled vet cannot see into the future.
 Sometimes you need to hope for the best.

 Don’t blame yourself when your cat’s life comes to an end.
 Don’t blame your vet either.
 Medical professionals will do everything they can to keep your cat alive.
-Bad things can and do happen.
+But, unfortunately, bad things can and do happen.

 Will My Cat Be Euthanized if I Can’t Afford the Vet Bill?

 Vets are caring professionals that will do anything they can to save your cat.
-Unfortunately, they also have a business to run.
+But, unfortunately, they also have a business to run.
 Vets need to charge for their services to cover their overheads.
 If you’re unable to pay for your cat’s treatment, your vet may be unable to help.

 A vet will not euthanize your cat as punishment for an unpaid bill.
-When they provide a quote for the treatment of an injury or sickness, you’ll have a crucial decision to make.
+However, when they provide a quote for treating an injury or sickness, you’ll have a crucial decision to make.